 Then over to the Container Store for the jewelry drawer organizers and tubes of non-slip drawer liner.

-The ball-bearing drawers open and shut with ease.
+Plus, the ball-bearing drawers open and shut with ease.

 And another great bonus is that this jewelry box locks with a key, that you can take with you if you're traveling, and it weighs more than 100 pounds, so it would be difficult for someone to steal.